-The area identified in the entire EU region in 2019 where adoption of MON 810 was greater than 60% was the Ebro valley (Northeast Iberia) in Spain.
-MON 810 adoption in other regions (Central Iberia, the Southwest of Spain and Portugal) was well below 60%.
-Therefore, larvae sampling of O. nubilalis and S. nonagrioides for the monitoring activities in the 2019 maize growing season concentrated in the Ebro valley as described in the 2019 revised IRM plan (Appendix 6) and as recommended by EFSA (EFSA, 2016b, 2017, 2018, 2019a).
-No larval samples for O. nubilalis and S. nonagrioides were collected from the other growing areas as the adoption rate of MON 810 cultivation was below 60%.
+The only area identified in the entire EU region in 2020 where adoption of MON 810 was greater than 60% was the Ebro valley (Northeast Iberia) in Spain; MON 810 adoption in other regions (Central Iberia, the Southwest of Spain and Portugal) was well below 60%.
+Therefore, larval sampling of O. nubilalis and S. nonagrioides for the monitoring activities in the 2020 maize growing season concentrated in the Ebro valley as described in the 2019 revised IRM plan (Appendix 6) and as recommended by EFSA (EFSA, 2016a, 2016b, 2017, 2018, 2019a, 2020, 2021).
+No larval samples for O. nubilalis and S. nonagrioides were collected from the other growing areas as the adoption of MON 810 was below 60%.

-Bayer would like to highlight that mortality prior to susceptibility testing is subjected to many factors that are out of control and cannot be predicted (e.g. larvae parasitism; poor fitness as the larvae are collected from areas with high adoption of MON 810 maize).
-The laboratories performing the bioassays have a very broad experience working with larvae populations of O. nubilialis and S. nonagroides.
-They have qualified staffs and apply good experimental practices to generate high-quality data.
+Bayer also would like to reiterate that mortality prior to susceptibility testing is caused by many factors that cannot be fully controlled or predicted (e.g. larvae parasitism; poor fitness as the larvae are collected from areas with high adoption of MON 810 maize).
+The laboratories performing the bioassays have very broad experience working with larval populations of O. nubilialis and S. nonagroides.
+They have qualified staff and apply good experimental practices to generate high-quality data.

-During the 2019 growing season, Bayer continued its effort to collect for both target pests field larvae for the laboratory assays.
-The details of the sampling efforts and laboratory assay are presented in Appendix 7 (S. nonagrioides) and Appendix 8 (O. nubilalis).
-In 2019, bioassays based on a single diagnostic concentration (DC) estimated from MIC99 values were used to evaluate changes in susceptibility of the target pests to the Cry1Ab protein.
-The use of a diagnostic concentration assay is found appropriate based on the experience gained as well as scientific literature (Roush and Miller, 1986; Sims et al., 1996).
-This method increases the effectiveness and sensitivity of the assay for detecting changes in susceptibility to the Cry protein.
+During the 2020 growing season, Bayer continued its field collection efforts for both target pests for the laboratory assays.
+In 2020, bioassays at a single diagnostic concentration (DC) estimated from historical MIC99 values were used to evaluate changes in susceptibility of the target pests to the Cry1Ab protein (see Appendix 7 and Appendix 8).
+This method increases the effectiveness and sensitivity of the assay (relative to concentration-response assays) for detecting changes in susceptibility to the Cry protein.
+Therefore the use of a diagnostic concentration assay is appropriate based on the monitoring goals (detecting resistance at low frequencies), the experience gained, and expert opinions in the scientific literature (Roush and Miller, 1986; Sims et al., 1996).